ToolJet/ToolJet/docs/docs/tooljet-concepts/working-with-queries.md

 For e.g. `{{queries.queryname.data}}`

-Let's use the data fetched using the *getProducts* query in a table.
-Drag and drop **Table** component on the canvas.
-Go to its configuration panel on the right and enter the below code in the Data property:
+Let's use the data fetched using the *getProducts* query in a Table component.
+Drag and drop a **[Table](/docs/widgets/table)** component on the canvas.
+Go to its configuration panel on the right and enter the below code under the **Table data** property:

 ```js
 {{queries.getProducts.data.products}}